makeabilitylab/physcomp/arduino/led-blink.md

 ![Screenshot of the Arduino IDE](assets/images/ArduinoIDE_BlankAndAnnotated.png)

-For those who have used [Processing](https://processing.org/)—a programming environment for digital artists and creators—this code structure should seem familiar.
+For those who have used [Processing](https://processing.org/)—a programming environment for digital artists and creators (and a favorite of mine)—this code structure should seem familiar.
 Indeed, the Arduino IDE derives from Processing.

 | Processing | p5js |
 |----|----|